Why Learn Padrino?

-Through these guides, learning Ruby the language should be fairly painless and hopefully you come to appreciate the elegance and simplicity of the syntax.
-If you enjoy Ruby and want to continue, the next step is to get familiar with Sinatra, the ruby DSL for the web.
+Through these guides, learning Ruby the language should be fairly painless and hopefully you will come to appreciate the elegance and simplicity of the syntax.
+If you enjoy Ruby and want to continue, the next step is to get familiar with Sinatra, the Ruby DSL for the web.

 Learning to Love Sinatra

 Padrino is a framework which builds on the existing functionality of the Sinatra Ruby web DSL and provides a variety of additional tools and helpers to extend this foundation.
 To use Padrino, one should be familiar with the basic usage of Sinatra itself.

 Thankfully, Sinatra is probably the easiest to learn tool for making web apps you have yet encountered.
 Here is an example of a Sinatra application: